lenskit/lkpy/doc/crossfold.rst

 -------------------

 The simplest preparation methods sample or partition the rows in the input frame.
-A 5-fold :py:func:`lenskit.crossfold.partition_rows` split will result in 5
+A 5-fold :py:func:`partition_rows` split will result in 5
 splits, each of which extracts 20% of the rows for testing and leaves 80% for training.

-.. autofunction:: lenskit.crossfold.partition_rows
+.. autofunction:: partition_rows

-.. autofunction:: lenskit.crossfold.sample_rows
+.. autofunction:: sample_rows

 User-based splitting
 --------------------